Guganana/UnrealPluginCIWithGithubActions/README.md

 # Getting Started:

-> For now section only applies to people using Guganana's private version of MinimalUE
+> ❗❗ For now section only applies to people using Guganana's private version of MinimalUE.

 ## 1. Defining the plugin metadata